 - Photographic Atlas of Botany and Guide to Plant Identification

 - Artificial Plant Id Motifs: Simple and Useful Patterns of Field Identification of Plants.
-An hour-long presentation with the Missouri Native Plant Society, also with three downloadable plant ID handouts.
+An hour-long presentation with the Missouri Native Plant Society.
+The same link has 2 other talks of mine (all with handouts) on plant ID.
+And a similar talk was given to the Central Arkansas Master Naturalists.

 - Author page with the New York Botanical Garden (NYBG) Press [temporarily unavailable] including links to treatments published for the New Manual of Vascular Plants of Northeastern United States and Adjacent Canada